 Every airport has a dedicated counter for the Lost and Found department which you should easily find by simply asking around.
 They will have a similar procedure to file a lost and found report.
 Again, give as much information about your movement while at the airport, your travel plans, and the item’s details.

 Airport Lost and found services have dedicated contact numbers and or email that you should note for follow-ups.
 Try as much as possible to get a generic email address because you generally get a better response when you try to communicate with a specific individual.

 If you think you left the item at a specific business at the airport, a bar, restaurant, or perhaps even a rent a car service then your best chances for recovery are to contact them right away.

 It is also a good idea to check with Airport Lost and Found even if you have lost your items on the plane.
 Sometimes lost items bounce back and forth and may end up there.

 If you have left the airport

-If you have left the airport then your best bet is to find the local office for the Hawaiian Airline and get to them.
-They will help you file a report and kick start the search for your missing item.
+If you have left the airport then your best bet is to file a report online.

 Traveling first class or having Premier Club membership